aleron75/aleron75.github.io/_posts/2016-06-20-because-programmers-are-lazy.md

 trailing commas**, I also added some lines of code to wipe that trailing commas too.

-And that's almost it, here is the script with instructions of how to install and use it: [https://github.com/aleron75/jsonc](https://github.com/aleron75/jsonc)
+And that's almost it, here is the script with instructions on how to install and use it: [https://github.com/aleron75/jsonc](https://github.com/aleron75/jsonc)

 There is a positive side effect: this script assumes you work on a separate file